 Provided that in respect of those units 26 contributions at the rate applicable to his age at retirement shall be made before pension in respect of superannuation shall become payable and upon payment of those contributions the pension shall become payable as from the date of retirement in the case of a contributor, and, in the case of a qualified contributor, the pension to his widow shall become payable after the death of the qualified contributor following the payment of the contributions.

-[Section 36 8 amended by No. 43 of 1939 s.
+[Section 36 8 amended: No. 43 of 1939 s.
 7; No. 39 of 1950 s.
 6; No. 25 of 1951 s.
 2; No. 36 of 1955 s.
 2; No. 75 of 1973 s.
 6.]

 36A.
 Contributions under salary sacrifice agreement